 - COVID-19 Vaccine

-Hawthorne Pharmacy is offering the Moderna 2-dose series COVID-19 vaccine to anyone who is 18 years old or older.
+Hawthorne Pharmacy is offering the Johnson & Johnson single dose COVID-19 vaccine and the Moderna 2-dose series COVID-19 vaccine to anyone who is 18 years old or older.

 - Flu (Influenza) Vaccine